kubearmor/KubeArmor/getting-started/deployment_guide.md

 # sudo access is needed to install it in /usr/local/bin directory.
 But, if you prefer not to use sudo, you can install it in a different directory which is in your PATH.
 ```

+> [!NOTE]
-> **Note**: kArmor CLI provides a Developer Friendly way to interact with KubeArmor Telemetry.
+> kArmor CLI provides a Developer Friendly way to interact with KubeArmor Telemetry.
 You can stream KubeArmor telemetry independently of kArmor CLI tool and integrate it with your chosen SIEM (Security Information and Event Management) solutions.
-[Here's a guide]((https://github.com/kubearmor/kubearmor-relay-server/blob/main/README.md#streaming-kubearmor-telemetry-to-external-siem-tools)) on how to achieve this integration.
+[Here's a guide](https://github.com/kubearmor/kubearmor-relay-server/blob/main/README.md#streaming-kubearmor-telemetry-to-external-siem-tools) on how to achieve this integration.
 This guide assumes you have kArmor CLI to access KubeArmor Telemetry but you can view it on your SIEM tool once integrated.

 ## Deploy test nginx app